christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

 ## Use the Telegram notification feature

-Create a file with the Telegram crecentials
+Create a file with the [Telegram](https://telegram.org/) crecentials

     $ bash -c 'cat <<EOF > ~/pest_detect_telegram_credentials.sh
     TELEGRAM_CHAT_ID="<HERE_YOUR_CHAT_ID>"
     TELEGRAM_TOKEN="<HERE_YOUR_TOKEN>"
     EOF'

-Now, the pestdetector can be used with the Coral TPU Accelerator USB
+Now, the pestdetector notfy you about detected objects via the Telegram messaging service

     $ ./pestdetector.sh -t